ros/rosdistro/CONTRIBUTING.md

     * Ubuntu and Debian are top priority.
     * Fedora and Gentoo have packaging jobs and should be filled in if they are available.
     * OSX is also nice to have.
+    * NixOS is not required, but may be added if desired
     * If specific versions are called out, there should be coverage of all versions currently targeted by supported ROS distros.
      * If there's a new distro in prerelease adding a rule for it is fine.
        However please don't target 'sid' as it's a rolling target and when the keys change our database gets out of date.